 We incurred \$3.6 million of debt issuance costs in connection with the amendment and restatement of the Credit Agreement.
-Total amortization expense for three-month fiscal periods ended April 2, 2021 and April 3, 2020 was \$0.2 million in both periods.
+Total amortization expense for the three-month fiscal periods ended July 2, 2021 and July 3, 2020 was \$0.2 million in both periods.
+Total amortization expense for the six-month fiscal periods ended July 2, 2021 and July 3, 2020 was \$0.4 million in both periods.